 - Complete Post- Start-up corrective action items

-- A representative of the Project Owner sign the PSSR checklists for approval of commissioning/start-up of the plant
+- A representative of the Project Owner signs the PSSR checklists for approval of the commissioning/start-up of the plant

 - Documentation of PSSR

 PSSR is conducted by a team, led by a Leader.
 The leader is normally a representative of the operation group because they are the ultimate customer of the facility.
 A PSSR normally consists of 3 steps:

 1. Follow-up HAZOP Review: includes the following activities:

 - Investigation on the follow-up action items provided by the project on recommendations from previous HAZOP study

 - A systematic review of all changes to the design since the previous HAZOP study